-We may pay financial advice providers an onboarding and ongoing service payment in recognition of the effort and costs associated with providing services to you regarding your investment in the Portfolio.
-Where this occurs, NZ Funds makes these payments out of its own funds and does not deduct them from the Portfolio.
+We may pay financial advice providers an onboarding and ongoing service payment in recognition of the effort and costs associated with providing services to you regarding your investment in NZ Funds Wealth Builder.
+We make these payments out of our own funds and do not deduct these from the Strategies.